ClickCease

 These repairs matter because they affect your home’s safety, functionality, and ability to pass inspection requirements for traditional mortgage loans.

-When your house needs major repairs, some buyers won’t be able to get financing.
+When your house needs significant repairs, some buyers won’t be able to get financing.
 Most lenders require homes to meet basic safety standards before approving a mortgage.

 If your house doesn’t qualify, you’ll need to target cash buyers or investors who don’t need bank approval.